yangjiang3973/learn-vue/dev-diary.md

 after `observeData(obj)` and `obj.a.b` will generate 3 dep connecting to watcher, because the observer instance of a will be the additional one compared with the previous way.

-Why need to keep a dep in observer instance and where will the be used?
+Q: Why need to keep a dep in observer instance and where will the be used?

+Ans: when add a new key or delete a key, need to use observer's dep to notify

+before, I just change the observer's dep to key's dep, so looks like my way has one dep less than vue's way.

-2. implement `set` and `del`
+2. (DONE) implement `set` and `del`

+# 2020-01-11

+1. make more demos to add APIs and test, before improving the code

+    1. Tree list (DONE)

+    2. Modal

+        2.1 transition

+        2.2 (IN PROGRESS) slot

+# 2020-01-12

+1.